ianmurfinxyz/space_invaders/README.md

 # Space Invaders Part II ...
 Tribute :space_invader: :guitar:

+This is a tribute to the best classic arcade :floppy_disk: :joystick: in the world.
+One I wanted to make since I first started programming.
+So here it is...enjoy! :partying_face:

 This is clone of the 1979 game space invaders part II implemented in C++ with a single file custom engine using SDL2 and Opengl 2.1 (because my computer is kinda old :persevere:).
 SDL2 is used for window management and to create the Opengl context whereas Opengl is used for all rendering.